gabime/spdlog/README.md

     }
 }

-// create logger with 2 targets with different log levels and formats
+// create logger with 2 targets with different log levels and formats.
-// the console will show only warnings or errors, while the file will log all
+// the console will show only warnings or errors, while the file will log all. void multi_sink_example()

-void multi_sink_example()
 {
     auto console_sink = std::make_shared<spdlog::sinks::stdout_color_sink_mt>();